lammps/lammps/doc/src/Howto_peri.rst

 dimension (3) and boundary conditions ("shrink-wrapped") for the computational domain in lines 3 and 4.
 In line 5 we specify that peridynamic particles are to be used for this simulation.
-In line 7, we set the "skin" distance used in building the LAMMPS neighborlist.
+In line 7, we set the "skin" distance used in building the LAMMPS neighbor list.
 In line 8 we set the lattice constant (in meters) and in line 10 we define the spatial region where the target will be placed.
 In line 12 we specify a rectangular box enclosing the target region that defines the